On this page:

 - learn what you can do to build your skills through your individualised living option supports

-- choose where you live, who you live with and how you’re supported
+- choose where you live, and how you’re supported

 - understand how supports from friends and family, community supports and paid supports can all play a role in your individualised living option

-- find out what’s possible and assess any risks in your preferred way of living
+- find out what’s possible and assess and manage any risks in how you want to live

-- design and make decisions about your individualised living option, with the people who support you.
+- design and make decisions about your individualised living option, with the people who support you

-What is a Service Proposal?
+What is a service proposal?

-Your individualised living option Service Proposal must tell us:
+Your individualised living option service proposal must tell us:

 - how this support will be organised and delivered

 - who will deliver your individualised living option supports